 Upcoming events (5)

-Boulder Public Library - George Reynolds Branch
+Boulder Public Library - Main Branch

 Calling all creative writers!
 The BWA Creative Writing Critique Group is back!
-We will meet in the FLATIRONS room at the Boulder Library Main Branch.
+We will meet in the ARAPAHOE room at the Boulder Library Main Branch.
 If no one RSVPs, this meeting will not take place.
 If you cannot make it, please cancel your reservation.
 BEFORE YOU COME email me at [masked] to be added to the Google Docs folder to share documents for critique.
 Meetup does not allow file sharing.
 This is for anyone working on a creative piece - whether it be fiction, non-fiction, poetry, screen plays, etc. Participants will read through the pieces ahead of time, come up with helpful critiques, and discuss them at the meet up.
 Authors will need a copy of the critiques, whether through email or hard copy, so be prepared.
 SUBMISSION GUIDELINES - Review full guidelines in Google Docs folder - 5-7 pages - Double-spaced - 12 point Times New Roman or other easy to read font - Must be present to receive critique If you don't submit 5 days before we meet, you will be removed from the Meetup to make room for someone on the waiting list.
 I look forward to working with everyone and reading all of your work!